 Milan is the second largest city in Italy and the capital of Lombardy.
 The city’s urban area is the 5th most populous in Europe, with approximately 5.2 million people.
 Milan is considered the world fashion & design capital and is home to important museums and landmarks including the Milan Cathedral and Santa Maria delle Grazie.

 Attracting over two million visitors per year, Milan is famous for several international events, including the Milan Fashion Week and the Milan Furniture Fair.
-The city is also home to two of the world’s famous football teams, A.C.
+The city is also home to two of the world’s most famous football teams, A.C.
 Milan and F.C.
 Internazionale Milano.

 The gay scene in Milan may not be as open as in other large European cities, but it is more visible than elsewhere in Italy.